How the coronavirus spread through one immigration facility

 “Everyone was screaming,” said Issis Zavala of Honduras, who refused to sign but was released with an ankle bracelet because a 2007 bout of tuberculosis made her vulnerable.
 “They said, ‘You just sign it.
 OK, if you don’t want to sign, we’ll just go.’”

-On March 17, the day that San Diego limited public gatherings to 50 people and closed restaurants, colleagues gathered to grill the warden. recalls wondering why so many people — including about half the lieutenants — were allowed to gather so closely together in one room.
+On March 17, the day that San Diego limited public gatherings to 50 people and closed restaurants, colleagues gathered to grill the warden.
+Smith recalls wondering why so many people — including about half the lieutenants — were allowed to gather so closely together in one room.

 When an employee pressed for clean rags, the warden answered twice that there was no need because the chemicals used for cleaning were very powerful.
 Others asked when they would get more wipes and gels.